The Walk of Heroes

 Dominican Republic – U.S. naval forces maintained order during period of chronic threatened insurrections.

-15) 1917 – China – U.S. troops landed at Chunking to protect American lives during a political crisis.
+15) 1917 – China – U.S. troops landed at Chongqing to protect American lives during a political crisis.

 World War I – As a result of Germany’s submarine warfare against civilian ships, the U.S. declared war against Germany on April 6, and Austria Hungary on December 7.